ilaydagulmez/Pipeline-of-Genome-Characterization/README.md

 For the R package tool you can follow the steps here: https://www.bioconductor.org/packages/release/bioc/vignettes/doubletrouble/inst/doc/doubletrouble_vignette.html

-# Step 9: Chloroplast Genome Characterization
+# Step 9: Chloroplast Genome Characterization (optional)

 Use GetOrganelle (Jin et al, 2020) to assembly of raw reads: